catharinadepari/essay/README.md

 - the animation only comes as the user navigates to certain page such as the Dinosaur National Monument map where the map is automatically zooms-in.
 The developers strongly emphasizes this conflict between the monument site and federal oil and gas leased lands by technically zooming in the map so user could get a better view.<br>
 #### Weaknesses
 The weaknesses of the web map could be concluded as follows:<br>
-- Since the web map uses a responsive design with target to unlimited audience, the data displayed in the web map relatively has a very slow processing and interaction speeds.
+- since the web map uses a responsive design with target to unlimited audience, the data displayed in the web map relatively has a very slow processing and interaction speeds.
 This consequently requires users to have a strong network connection and high-hardware specifications with better graphic card (Roth et al. 2018)
 - the web map is very effective in communicating the issue/conflict through limited interactive elements, however many pages especially the informative ones consisting of analytical graphs are too wordy.
 It will be best if the developers uses **`real time visualization`** to convey the transformation of the leased lands composition throughout the states from 1897 to the current time (Goodchild (2010) and Hudson-Smith,Batty (2014) mentioned in Li, et al., 2019, pp. 3-10).
 The real-time data visualization has widely been used to perform real-time monitoring of critical city infrastructure and to increase transparency.
 - the conclusion page of the web map is communicated in a writing style rather than optimizing the web map design's techniques like using interactive and animated elements or simply using linked-videos. <br>